 - Preheat the oven to 350º F.

-- Spray coconut oil (or other light oil) in a baking dish.
+- Spray coconut oil (or other light oil) into an 8×8 baking dish.
+This will help prevent sticking.

 - Serve with whipped cream or ice cream.